 Right… So holding for twenty minutes on a Saturday was getting me nowhere fast.

-Sometimes it can be like that with breast implant surgery.
+Sometimes it can be like that with breast implants.

 It doesn’t matter how much homework you do, there will probably be something that makes you think “Hmm, that would have been good to know earlier.”

 Wait, what?
-While you might be thinking, "What’s the point of getting my boobs done if I can’t pick the size?!"
+While you might be thinking, "What’s the point of getting breast implants if I can’t pick the size?!"

 Take a deep breath.
 There are a ton of factors to take into account when deciding on the best implant size for your body.

 Your anatomy, breast tissue, original size and shape will determine how big you can go safely without complications, stretching and scarring.